gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

     - Decreased load on the actual servers since data is sent via the edge servers.
     - It is a robust delivery system requiring minimal maintenance
     - Extremely easy to configure with no additional resource requirements.

-### What are the benefits of using Traffic Manager in Azure?
-- Microsoft Azure Traffic Manager is a component of the Azure cloud that aids the system by managing the distribution of user traffic for various service endpoints in the system.
-These service endpoints may be a web app, an Azure VM, or even an incorporated cloud.
-It utilizes the DNS to apply traffic routing methods to incoming client request traffic to facilitate its traversal to the most suitable endpoints.

 ### What are the roles implemented in Microsoft Azure?
 - The three roles that Microsoft Azure has implemented are the Web Role, Worker Role, and Virtual Machine Role.